forgetfulskybro/Mod-Manager/Tkinter Manager/README.md

 # Mod-Manager
-Cyberpunk 2077 Tkinker based Mod Manager
+Cyberpunk 2077 Tkinter based Mod Manager
 - Main files are from [Mod Manager from Nexus Mods](https://www.nexusmods.com/cyberpunk2077/mods/10826)
 - Adds functionality to the process to check for mod updates and reminder to update mods.
-- This new version uses Tkinker which is a UI toolkit for Python.
+- This new version uses Tkinter which is a UI toolkit for Python.
 Instead of a terminal it has an interface.

 ## Files ##
 **[manager.py]**